In this article, we'll outline the process of ACH payments and how they can lead to clawbacks if they occur.

-When a tenant makes a payment, our payment processor (Propay) waits 3 business days (by default) to release funds*.
+When a tenant makes a payment, our payment processor (Propay) waits 3 business days (by default) to release funds* to the associated deposit account.
+These 3-days help to minimize the number of clawbacks that occur.

-Most banks will provide an answer as to whether there is an ACH Return during this period, but the way the ACH system is currently set up in the US, banks are not required to reply during this period, so it is unlikely but possible that a bank replies after the 3-day period.
+Most banks will provide an answer as to the availability of funds during this period.
+That said, the way the ACH system is currently set up in the US, banks are not required to reply during this period.
+This means that a bank may not reply with the availability of funds until after the 3-day period.

-Additionally, we attempt to retrieve a balance check prior to the tenant paying in order to reduce the chance of an ACH return, but there are times that an ACH return or failure can result in a deposit adjustment or clawback of funds transmitted to your account.
+In addition to the hole, ProPay, does attempt to retrieve a balance check prior to the tenant paying in order to reduce the chance of an ACH return, but there are times that an ACH return or failure can still occur.

 The most common reasons for ACH Returns are: